-1. a series of terms (persons, places, concepts, dates) and images to be identified briefly (in 2-4 sentences) in relation to their significance for the history of Roman art,
+- 1. a series of terms (persons, places, concepts, dates) and images to be identified briefly (in 2-4 sentences) in relation to their significance for the history of Roman art, architecture, and urban organization; - 2. a map to be labeled (for example, with the names of features in a Roman city); - 3. a timeline of significant events or trends in the history of Roman art, architecture, and urban organization; and - 4. an essay (5+ pages) addressing themes in the history of Roman art, architecture, and urban organization.

-- architecture, and urban organization; - 2. one or more images to be labeled (for example, with the names of features in a Roman city); - 3. one or more timelines of significant events or trends in the history of Roman art, architecture, and urban organization; and - 4. a short essay (5+ pages) addressing a theme in the history of Roman art, architecture, and/or urban organization. - C. Assignment 1 is a brief research project relating the most important information about, and the overall significance of, a site or monument in Rome (date of creation, creator, materials, notable associated events and personalities, etc.) within the context of Roman history, art, public and private architecture, and economic, social, and urban history.
+C. Assignment 1 is a brief research project relating the most important information about, and the overall significance of, a site or monument in Rome (date of creation, creator, materials, notable associated events and personalities, etc.) within the context of Roman history, art, public and private architecture, and economic, social, and urban history.